 Now is the time to make your estimated tax payment

 - Avoid an underpayment penalty.
 If you do not have proper tax withholdings during the year, you could be subject to an underpayment penalty.
 The penalty can occur if you do not have proper withholdings throughout the year.

-- Self-employed workers need to account for FICA taxes.
+- Self-employed need to account for FICA taxes.
 Remember to account for your Social Security and Medicare taxes as well.
 Creating and funding a savings account for this purpose can help avoid the cash flow hit each quarter when you pay your estimated taxes.

 * If your income is over $150,000 ($75,000 if married filing separate), you must pay 110 percent of last year’s tax obligation to be safe from an underpayment penalty.